alanng10/class-lang/Doc/Article/System/Effect/Audio/a.md

 Audio tune points are ideally unsigned 32 bits integers values.

 The line first point represents zero pitch, last point represents full pitch.

+The points values are amplitudes of the pitches.
+Zero value is zero amplitude.
+Maximum value is maximum amplitude.
+The amplitude changes linearly with the value.